 Afterwards, he presents his findings to Sherman before stating that their newest captive (whom he codenamed “Unit X” due to Marie refusing to reveal her name) has a power that can potentially exceed the other prisoners, especially since she can “absorb mutant abilities and even memories from pure humans by touch alone”.
 As such, Sherman orders him to speed up their testing process and focus their efforts on her.
 Back in Cell Block 5, Billy is worried due to the doctors injecting his sister with a multitude of drugs in order to keep her under their sedated control.
 Miguel and Jed begin to argue with each other before Marie tells them to calm down as she exclaims that she’s come up with an escape plan.
 Because they can’t break out of their own cells due to them being built specifically to nullify their powers, they’ll focus their abilities at each others’ cells.
 As such, Miguel sets it in motion by focusing his gravity powers in order to weaken Jed’s cell, who then uses his claws to pierce Milly’s tank.
 After she spills out, she manages to touch Marie’s hand and allow her to temporarily have her power.
 Just as they break out of their cells however, Sherman finally notices this via the security cameras and activates the alarm.
 As the imprisoned mutants begin their escape, the liquefied Marie tells Billy that his sister will stay solid now that she’s out of her cell, though she will be out of commission for a while.

 Just then, they’re met upon by some guards as Miguel uses his gravity-based power against them.
 Afterwards, he watches over Milly while Billy turns into a mini-twister and attacks.
-Just as Marie joins the fight, she’s shocked to find Jed holding Dr. Teed at bay and intends to slay him.
+Just as Marie joins the fight, she’s shocked to find Jed holding Dr. Teed at bay with the intention to slay him.
 Fortunately, she tells him to not “descend to their level” as the devious doctor is allowed to escape.
 Just as Miguel is helping the semi-conscious Milly out, he’s suddenly fatally shot from behind by a guard with Billy retaliating against the sentry.
 Marie & Jed return as they discover what happened before she tells him to get the mutant siblings out.
 Before she heads out to join them, a dying Miguel asks her for one last favor.

 Meanwhile, Billy, Milly and Jed are about to escape from the facility.
 However, they’re met upon by Sherman who reveals that he’s a mutant.
 In particular, he becomes a green and scale-like being with his left arm becoming a massive tentacle.
 Jed wonders why a fellow mutant is keeping them against their will before Sherman attacks him and Milly in response as he exclaims that he wants to be “cured”.
 As he holds Billy by the neck, Sherman says that he hopes to find a cure within their DNA.
 Just then, Marie arrives as she reveals that she’s taken Miguel’s gravity powers before he died.
 As such, she easily evades his strikes before using her temporary ability to press him up against the wall.
 She then exclaims that she could easily crush him, but willingly chooses to go against it in order to reveal this devious operation to the world.
-However, Sherman had a remote at the ready as he uses it to blow the base up.
+However, Sherman had a remote detonator at the ready as he uses it to blow the base up.
 Fortunately, she uses the remainder of Miguel’s gravity power to contain the massive blast.

 Later, she wakes up with her fellow mutants inside of a boxcar that’s heading north.
 Jed explains that she contained the explosion long enough for them to escape, but holding back the massive blast caused her to pass out.
 Milly thanks her for helping them out and offers her to stay with them so that they can reunite with their family, since they’re part of a traveling circus.
 However, Marie declines since she wants to “live a normal live”, as well as “find out who I am”.
 Meanwhile, Magento watches a newscast about the explosion at the Sherman Chemical Plant.
-Because Erik has known about Sherman’s connection to Sen. Kelly, he tells Sabretooth to investigate the scene so that they potentially add to their ranks.
+Because Erik has known about Sherman’s connection to Sen. Kelly, he tells Sabretooth to investigate the scene so that they can potentially add to their ranks.
 And so, the comic ends at a familiar Canadian bar (the Lion’s Den) as Marie thanks a truck driver for helping her out, but that she would like to head out on her own.
 However, he says that she’s staying with him before ordering her to get some beer.
 From there, she heads over to the bar and asks a particular Canucklehead for help.

 We now conclude this particular batch with a fight for self-discovery up north in “X-Men: The Movie Prequel-Wolverine” (Writer: Jay Faerber, Pencils: Karl Waller, Inker: Mark McKenna).
 This tale begins with James Howlett a.k.a.
 Logan a.k.a.
 Wolverine arriving at the Lion’s Head Bar in Kamloops, British Columbia, while a newscast reports about the recent U.S. Senate hearing between Jean Grey and Robert Kelly concerning the rise of mutant activity.
 Logan makes his way to the counter and shows the bartender a picture of himself with a woman standing next to a sign with the word “Lion” on it before asking if this is the same place.
 However, the bartender says that it isn’t and that he doesn’t recognize him.
 Afterwards, a patron makes a random comment about him having “a face that’s pretty hard to forget”.
 This sets James off as he proceeds to fight the guy and his comrade while the newscast gives an explanation on how a person is born as a mutant.
 She says that Xavier has a notion where it stems from the “Junk DNA”, a certain strand within the “millions of genes” that seems to be useless, but are believed by scientists to have been the reason why some people have developed mutant powers.
 Meanwhile, Logan defeats the two ruffians before the bartender draws a shotgun on him.
 Fortunately, he easily slices it up with his Adamantium Claws.
 As he takes his leave, the newscast continues its mutant discussion by exclaiming that the result of what can occur from their genetics are seemingly infinite and can range from harmless to harmful.
 While Charles exclaims that mutants are still human beings, the uproar within the U.S. Senate isn’t on the same boat of believability.
 We then transition to Xavier’s School for Gifted Youngsters as the X-Men were also watching the newscast.
 Cyclops blasts the TV out of anger that the broadcast seemed to portray all mutants as freaks.
 Charles then tells his field leader to calm down before exclaiming that the team needs to be as level-headed as they can get, especially in preparation for what Magento has in store.
 From there, we briefly shift over to Erik and his Brotherhood of Mutants who’re in flight on their mission.
 While the rest of the team (particularly Mystique & Toad) goofs around, Magneto tell his group to stay focused on their mission since they have “a war to win”.

 We then transition into a nightmare where Logan is going through the painful process of having the adamantium bonded to his skeleton before the mysterious woman from the picture tells him to come back to her since she still loves him.
 He then wakes up from the dream within his mobile home before he tearfully exclaims that he hates criss-crossing the Canadian countryside not knowing his true self or even whom the lady in the picture is.
 Just then, he hears someone coughing outside as he runs out and discovers a Chinese woman lying in a field.
 While she’s unsure of how she wound up here, she’s also says that she doesn’t remember her name.
 Logan takes her inside his mobile home and proceeds to test the range of her amnesia, discovering that it seems to only be affecting her on a personal level and that it stems from a traumatic event.
 When he suggests taking her to either a doctor or the cops, she freaks out and says that she can’t go to the police.
 James calms her down and says that he won’t carelessly discard her and that they’ll discover her identity together.
-She then asks why we would want to help her, to which he exclaims that he’s become very familiar with amnesia.
+She then asks why he would want to help her, to which he exclaims that he’s become very familiar with amnesia.

 We then cut to the following morning in Downtown Vancouver where Logan has not only bought some clothes and breakfast for her, but he even allows her to wear his jacket.
 Suddenly, they’re approached by a police officer as James finds their means of escape by punching a motorcyclist off of his bike and taking the helmet for her to wear.
 A chase ensues before they ultimately elude the cop by making a skillful leap onto a ferry.
 During the ride, Logan asks her why she had to elude the law.
 She exclaims that she felt unsure since she didn’t feel like a criminal, yet she was absolutely certain that she couldn’t talk to the cop.
 Suddenly, she starts to get a familiarity from being out on the water as James tells her elaborate on it.
 However, she ends up losing her mental image.